jaounial/Skin-Cancer-Detection-using-SE-CNN/README.md

 # Skin Cancer Detection using SE-CNN

 This project implements a **Squeeze-and-Excitation Convolutional Neural Network (SE-CNN)** for automated **melanoma detection** from dermatoscopic images.
-The model performs **binary classification — benign vs malignant** — using the **HAM10000** dataset and is designed to support dermatologists with fast and reliable lesion screening.
+The model performs **binary classification, benign vs malignant**, using the **HAM10000** dataset and is designed to support dermatologists with fast and reliable lesion screening.

 ---